simondlevy/AirSimTensorFlow/README.md

 # Acknowledgement

-We thank David Pfaff of the [W&L IQ Center](https://www.wlu.edu/iq-center) for providing the hardware on which we ran this project.
+We thank David Pfaff of the [W&L IQ Center](https://www.wlu.edu/iq-center) for providing the hardware on which we developed this project.